paulscherrerinstitute/conda-recipes/Readme.md

 # Overview
 This is the collection of anaconda recipes for the Paul Scherrer Institute.
-They are automatically built using GitHub workflows (Linux and macOS) and AppVeyor (Windows).
+They are automatically built using GitHub workflows (Linux and macOS) and AppVeyor (Windows) and uploaded to [Anaconda](https://anaconda.org/paulscherrerinstitute).

+The build uses conda-build _--skip-existing_ option to avoid unnecessary builds.
+To force a new build, increase the build number of the recipe.

 To build a recipe manually: